veloblank/images-and-the-asset-pipeline-v-000/README.md

 4. Use image_tag helpers

 ## Outline
 Most web applications have images.
 Just like JavaScript and Stylesheets, the Asset Pipeline makes dealing with images easier.
-The Asset Pipeline helps us build paths and deal with caching problems.
+The Asset Pipeline helps us build paths and deal with catching problems.

 ## Where do images go?
 Where do we put our images so the Asset Pipeline can find them?
 We can put them in the `app/assets/images` directory.
 By default, this path is already included in the asset paths.
 It's possible to add more image paths to the asset paths by adding to `Rails.application.assets.paths`.
 Once the additional path has been added, we can access it using the standard `/assets` url.
 The cool thing here is we can use one URL path that maps to a bunch of different folders.
 For example the URL "/assets/logo.png" will look in all the folders in the asset paths for that image, but no matter where it's located its URL never changes.